enzymejs/enzyme/README.md

 examples for enzyme use [mocha](https://mochajs.org/) and [chai](http://chaijs.com/), but you should be able to extrapolate to your framework of choice.

+If you are interesting in using enzyme with custom Chai.js assertions and convenience functions for testing your React components, you can consider using [chai-enzyme](https://github.com/producthunt/chai-enzyme).

 ### [Installation](/docs/installation/README.md)